 A registered shareholder executing the accompanying form of proxy has the power to revoke it at any time before it is exercised.
 The revocation of a proxy by a registered shareholder may be effected by the registered shareholder either (a) attending the Meeting and voting in person, or (b) giving written notice of the revocation executed by the registered shareholder in the same manner as provided for the deposit of the instrument of proxy.
-To be effective for Common Shares, the written notice of revocation must be deposited (i) with American Stock Transfer & Trust Company, LLC, in the manner for the deposit of proxies for Common Shares set forth herein and in the accompanying form of proxy for Common Shares or at the registered office of the Corporation at any time up to and including the last business day preceding the Meeting, or any adjournment thereof, or (ii) with the Chair of the Meeting, on the date of the Meeting or any adjournment thereof, and upon deposit the proxy will be revoked.
-To be effective for Preferred Shares set forth herein and in the accompanying form of proxy for Preferred Shares or at the registered office of the Corporation at any time up to and including the last business day preceding the Meeting, or any adjournment thereof, or (ii) with the Chair of the Meeting, on the date of the Meeting or any adjournment thereof, and upon deposit the proxy will be revoked.
+To be effective for Common Shares, the written notice of revocation must be deposited (i) with American Stock Transfer & Trust Company, LLC, in the manner for the deposit of proxies for Common Shares set forth herein and in the accompanying form of proxy for Common Shares or at the registered office of the Corporation at any time up to and including the last business day preceding the Meeting, or any adjournment thereof, or (ii) with the Chair of the Meeting, on the date of the deposited (i) with the Corporation in the manner for the deposit of proxies for Preferred Shares or at the registered office of the Corporation at any time up to and including the last office of the Corporation at any time up to and including the last office of the Corporation at any time up to and including the Meeting, or any adjournment thereof, or (ii) with the Corporation in the manner for the deposit of proxies for Preferred Shares set forth herein and in the accompanying form of proxy for Preferred Shares or at the registered office of the Corporation at any time up to and including the last business day preceding the Meeting, or any adjournment thereof, or (ii) with the Chair of the Meeting, or any adjournment thereof, and upon deposit the proxy will be revoked.